-For these reasons, in combat operations, the maritime militia's primary role would likely be reconnaissance support, although some vessels have also received training in minelaying.
-One of the PLA's major force modernization objectives has been development of an "informatized reconnaissance-strike capability" modeled on the U.S. military, although command and control problems continue to impede joint force operations.
-When providing support to the PLAN in this way, it is important to note that maritime militia vessels would qualify as combatants under international law, despite their lack of military technology.
+For these reasons, in combat operations, the maritime militia's primary role would likely be reconnaissance support, although some vessels have also received training in minelaying.73 One of the PLA's major force modernization objectives has been development of an "informatized reconnaissance-strike capability" modeled on the U.S. military, although command and control problems continue to impede joint force operations.74 When providing support to the PLAN in this way, it is important to note that maritime militia vessels would qualify as combatants under international law, despite their lack of military technology.75 purpose is to assist with the reconnaissance function.76 This includes satellite communication terminals and shortwave radio, which enable beyond line-of-sight communications.77 But without advanced sensors and the training required to use them, militia vessels will be restricted to visually identifying opposing forces.
+The addition of electronic-intelligence equipment would be a game changer.
+In that case, the appropriate gray-zone analog for China's maritime militia vessels might be IRGCN intelligence dhows, not swarming assault craft.